PixelWeatherProject/pwos/README.md

 PixelWeather is a weather station network that collects environment data using "nodes" (a collection of microcontrollers and sensors).
 This repository contains the firware for said nodes _(PWOS)_.

 **⚠️ Note that this project is under development.
-While it is decently stable, is not complete!
-There are missing and incomplete implementations of features.
-Production use is highly discouraged!**
+While it is decently stable, is not complete!**

 ### Hardware requirements:
 - Espressif ESP32-S3 microcontroller